react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 :::warning

-Please note that for this interaction to work, the ScrollView must be "first-child-chain" descendant of the Screen component.
-This is a platform defined behaviour.
+Please note that for this interaction to work, the ScrollView must be "first-subview-chain" descendant of the Screen component.
+This restriction is due to platform requirements.

 :::